jvillenap/CMS-Secured-by-Blockchain/README.md

 The expedient is represented into blockchain as a non fungible token (NFT), because this kind of tokens fit really well in situations where one key aspect is the ownership of the asset.
 It means we can define the different kind of actions which can be executed against it depending on the role of the user accessing to the expedient.
 And the documents themselves are stored into a child array of the archive NFT entity.

-If you are interested in know a little bit more about NFTs, check the [Using NFT and FT Tokens in Oracle Blockchain](https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/README.md "Using NFT and FT Tokens in Oracle Blockchain") HoL, in which you can deploy your first FT and NFT on Hyperledger Fabric and test them really easily.
+If you are interested in know a little bit more about NFTs, check the [Using NFT and FT Tokens in Oracle Blockchain](https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/README.md "Using NFT and FT Tokens in Oracle Blockchain") HoL, in which you can deploy your first Smartcontract handking Fungible and Non-Fungible tokens on Hyperledger Fabric, and test them really easily.

 <p align="center">
 <img width="785" height="510" src="https://github.com/jvillenap/CMS-Secured-by-Blockchain/blob/main/images/2_documentWorkflow.png"/>